This hardware conversion kit turns a BASIC Stamp Boe-Bot or a Shield-Bot for Arduino into a Python-programmable cyber:bot.

 The cyber:bot robot adds a tangible hardware dimension to Python-focused computer science and CTE programs.
 The cyber:bot robot merges a micro:bit module with the Parallax small robot form factor that’s a proven STEM success in classrooms from middle school into college.
 An onboard Propeller multicore microcontroller assists the micro:bit, handling servo motor control and interaction with breadboard-built circuits for robust projects that go beyond what the micro:bit can do on its own.

-The cyber:bot robot is a joint project of Parallax Inc. and NICERC, the National Integrated Cyber Education Research Center.
+The cyber:bot robot is a joint project of Parallax Inc. and CYBER.ORG, the academic dividion of the Cyber Innovation Center.

 - Python-programmable with Mu software or online MicroPython editor